 How to set a password strength policy

 Only users who are subscription group administrators can set a password strength policy for your subscription.
-To set a password strength policy:
+To set a password strength policy, complete the following steps:

 - Sign in to Acquia and click the Subscriptions tab.

 - Select the subscription you want to configure.

 - Click the Security tab for your subscription.